postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 For macOS, the NodeJS downloader is saved to your `~/Downloads` directory.

-For Windows, if you see an installation error in Postman, close Chrome and retry before repeating the installation process.
+For Windows, if you get an installation error in Postman, close Chrome and retry before repeating the installation process.

 If the aforementioned troubleshooting steps do not fix the problem, you may need to remove all of Interceptor's dependencies (such as the manifest file, Interceptor Bridge, and for Windows users, the registry key).
 To do so, open Postman and select **View** > **Developer** > **Show DevTools (Current View)**.
 Enter `pm.interceptorInstaller.reset()` to remove all present Interceptor dependencies.
 You can then [continue installation from step 3](#installing-interceptor).